eslint/eslint/docs/rules/operator-linebreak.md

 ## Options

-This rule has one option, which can be a string option or an object option.
+This rule has two options, a string option and an object option.

 String option: